 Top Stamford and Greenwich traffic lawyers and attorneys are therefore pushing back and aggressively fighting these Connecticut 14-296aa cell phone violation tickets.
 In many courts, you can avoid going to court yourself and your top Stamford cell phone violation lawyer can appear in Stamford or Norwalk traffic court on your behalf and fight your ticket for you.
 With the right legal argument, they can persuade the prosecutors to rip up your ticket.
 Here at Mark Sherman Law, we often dig deep into your cell phone records to show prosecutors that the police were mistaken in believing our clients were using their cell phone.
 We point prosecutors to the phone records to prove that there was no phone, talk, or text activity during the time period that police have accused our clients of violating the 14-296aa texting / talking while driving laws.

 So if you are charged a 14-296aa Cell Phone Violation in Stamford, Greenwich, Darien, New Canaan, Wilton, Norwalk, or Fairfield, give one of the experienced cell phone traffic lawyers at Mark Sherman Law a call today.
 We have years of experience in making these tickets disappear in Norwalk and Stamford traffic courts.
-Call us today at (203) 358-4700 for a free consultation on whether it is cost-effective for you to fight your 14-296aa cell phone ticket.
+Call us today at (203) 358-4700 to learn whether it is cost-effective for you to fight your 14-296aa cell phone ticket.